ThomasVitale/cloud-native-spring-in-action/Guides/grafana-observability-stack/README.md

 If you want to collect traces as well, you need to configure your applications to send traces to Tempo at http://tempo.observability-stack.svc.cluster.local:4317.
-For example, you can add the configuration via a Kustomize patch as follows.
+For example, you can add the configuration via a Kustomize patch (as included in the production configuration for the final project available [here](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/main/PolarBookshop/polar-deployment/kubernetes/applications)).

 ```yaml
 apiVersion: apps/v1